Stepping for the first time in the operating room as a nurse is an experience I’ll never forget.

 But that’s the thing about the first time in the operating room—no matter how much you’ve prepared, the reality is always different.

-Feeling Out of Place in the OR
+Feeling Out of Place during my First Time in the Operating Room

 One of the hardest parts about being in the OR for the first time was the feeling of being out of place.
 Everyone seemed so confident, and I couldn’t help but feel like I was in over my head.